Microsoft Office Resources

 - Students can download a copy of Office at no charge from the Software Licensing web store.
 Click the Microsoft tab at the top of the page and then click Personal Machine, Student.
 They are allowed to keep the software after graduation

 - Eligible faculty and staff can purchase one copy of either Office for Mac or Office Professional Plus for Windows for personal use at a greatly reduced price.
 Go to the Software Licensing web store, click the Microsoft tab at the top of the page, and then click Personally-Owned Computer | Faculty/Staff.
 Use your personal credit card to complete the purchase.

-- Stanford participates in the Microsoft Imagine program.
+- Stanford participates in the Microsoft Imagine Academy.
 Microsoft Imagine provides students and faculty access to numerous Microsoft developer and design tools, operating systems and more.
 The Microsoft Imagine tools are for academic/classroom use only, not administrative use.
 The Microsoft Imagine Standard software is available from the Software Licensing web store.